ShadeuserFashion/node/deps/uv/docs/src/design.rst

 The I/O (or event) loop is the central part of libuv.
 It establishes the content for all I/O operations, and it's meant to be tied to a single thread.
 One can run multiple event loops as long as each runs in a different thread.
-The libuv event loop (or any other API involving the loop or handles, for that matter) **is not thread-safe** except stated otherwise.
+The libuv event loop (or any other API involving the loop or handles, for that matter) **is not thread-safe** except where stated otherwise.

-The event loop follows the rather usual single threaded asynchronous I/O approah: all (network) I/O is performed on non-blocking sockets which are polled using the best mechanism available on the given platform: epoll on Linux, kqueue on OSX and other BSDs, event ports on SunOS and IOCP on Windows.
+The event loop follows the rather usual single threaded asynchronous I/O approach: all (network) I/O is performed on non-blocking sockets which are polled using the best mechanism available on the given platform: epoll on Linux, kqueue on OSX and other BSDs, event ports on SunOS and IOCP on Windows.
 As part of a loop iteration the loop will block waiting for I/O activity on sockets